daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 EOF
 ```

-You can test that VS code is installed and can be opened from Terminal by running the following command:
+You can test that VS code is installed and can be opened from Terminal by restarting terminal and typing the following command:

 ```
 code --version